 I’m grateful for this country.
 As an immigrant, I’m proud to be an American and thankful for the liberty, diversity, and opportunity this nation provides.

 Yet those freedoms aren’t equally available to everyone, and that’s what people are protesting.
 They’re not disrespecting American values, they’re making a statement that American values don’t apply to everyone.
 And because it’s America, they have the right to protest, regardless of what anyone else thinks… just like people have the right to wave a Nazi flag.
 And you have the right to disagree with them.

 But if their act of protest enrages you to the point that you tear them down with your words, try to shame them publicly, and wish them bad will like wanting them to get fired, ask yourself why.

 Why do you care more about whether a person stands or kneels during a one minute song than what they experience their entire lives?

-Why do you care more about a football player protesting for a reason than the thousands of other fans in the stadium who are talking, laughing, eating, and drinking during the anthem for no reason?
+Why do you care more about a football player kneeling than the thousands of other fans in the stadium who are talking, laughing, eating, drinking, and pissing during the anthem?

 Why do you care more about respecting the symbols of our country than respecting the people whom those symbols represent?